It’s a cruel trick of nature.. Those that need the most practice and experience

 How not to reveal the ‘secrets’

-Do you have some advice for magicians performing to their friends?
+Do you have some advice for magicians performing magic tricks for their family and friends?
 Please let us know your thoughts in the comments section below: